McSpooder/camull-net/README.md

 ## How to use
 1. Place your data in the directory above.
 (See [wiki](https://github.com/McSpooder/camull_net/wiki/Data-Requirements))
+2. Download the pretrained [weights and database](https://drive.google.com/drive/folders/1lXsZymYNzyt185fBtLR2ZdEsLct4igHQ?usp=sharing) and put it in a directory above.
 2. Run "python camull_cli.py"
 3. First train a model on the task NC vs AD.
 4. Evaluate the model if you wish.